Multiplayer FAQ

 Yes.
 Multiplayer streamlines onboarding by providing automatically generated and always up-to-date system architecture documentation.
 New hires can review the documentation at their own pace, minimizing impact on the rest of the team.

-With features like “Views”, you can create filtered perspectives of your system, so a complex platform can be simplified by focusing on important parts (e.g., an “auth” view of a system may include just the components involved in authentication or authorization).
+With features like Platform Views, you can create filtered views of your architecture diagram, so a complex platform can be simplified by focusing on key components for their function.

 Check this article for more about developer onboarding documentation must-haves.